charmbracelet/bubbletea/tutorials/patterns/README.md

 want your parent component to house a `state` field that dictates which element on the screen is focused and receiving key presses.

-You can see a [basic example][basic] of this in the repo where we switch focus between a timer and spinner.
+You can see a [basic example][basic] of this where we switch focus between a timer and spinner.

 ```go
 		switch m.state {